 This large square, near Museum of Fine Arts, at the end of Andrássy Street is famous for its statues of seven Hungarian generals.
 Also, it is famous for hosting the tombs of several unknown soldiers.

 The Hungarian National Museum hosts the most valuable national collection in the history of the country in an amazing building.
 This building and museum has a neoclassical architecture.
 In 1802, Count Ferenc Széchényi dedicated his personal collection of 20,000 paintings, maps, manuscripts, coins and archaeological finds to this museum.

 In Aquincum, one of historical attractions in Budapest, you can find the most complete city of ancient Roman civilization in Hungary.
-Visitors can see the houses, baths, gardens, fountains, sophisticated underground heating systems and fortifications of this Romn city.
+Visitors can see the houses, baths, gardens, fountains, sophisticated underground heating systems and fortifications of this Roman city.
 The Museum of the Ancient City of Aquincum is located right at the entrance to the area and houses ancient ruins with a collection of daily necessities and ruins from ancient Roman times.

 Budapest is famous as the “City of Spas” thanks to its many natural baths.
 There are many ideal baths in the Hungarian capital.
 However, many tourists use the most famous of attractions in Budapest, Széchenyi, for hot baths in the winner time.
 Moreover, it is one of the best hot springs due to its amazing architecture and outdoor baths.
 Visitors can relax in the two outdoor pools with natural hot springs.
 Neo Baroque and Neo-Renaissance architecture surround the thermal baths here.

 Hungarian Parliament Building

 The Hungarian Parliament building, another one of well-known attractions in Budapest, was built in 1902 and became the third largest parliament building in the world.
 You can find this building on the banks of the Danube River.
 In-house tours are available in a variety of languages.
 Moreover, outside of this building, there is a place that commemorates the victims of the 1956 Hungarian Revolution.

 Today, the Buda Castle is a combination of medieval, Baroque as well as modernist architectural styles.
 From the top, you have a good view of the surrounding grounds.
 The castle is a UNESCO World Heritage Site and is currently home to the Hungarian National Gallery, the Castle Museum and the National Széchényi Library.

-Head to the quiet Margaret Island to discover the natural attractions near the city center.
+Head to the quiet Margaret Island to discover one of many natural attractions in Budapest near the city center.
 There is a park, which you can find that near the Danube River and accessible by tram.
 Moreover, this place has 5 km run track as well.
 It is also an ideal place to set up a picnic area and escape the hustle and bustle of city life.
 To get to Margaret Island you can take ferry or bus number 26 or 226 and get off at this island,

 The Liberty Statue, one of unique attractions in Budapest, is in the form of a beautiful woman with a palm in her hands promises freedom throughout the city.
 The 14-meter-high statue was erected in 1947 to commemorate former Soviet soldiers who lost their lives during the liberation of Budapest in 1945.
 Also, you can find the names of these victims on the base of the statue.
 The Liberty Statue is located in Gellért Hill and the way to get to liberty statue is by getting off at Szent Gellért tér – Műegyetem station using ferry line and subway .